jujhars13/dog-fed-pi-switch/README.md

       - Install all deps
       - checkout code to `/opt/akaal-switch`
       - setup updates, reboots etc...
+      - setup code to run as daemon (using Systemd)
 - Remember to populate and copy `.env` to `/opt/akaal-switch` if you have not already done so
 - Wire up RasPi as per diagram
 - Reboot and Test!